Regulator rejects break for pensions hit by QE

-LONDON Pension funds will be given no special treatment to alleviate the impact on the coffers from repeated rounds of central bank easing that have left employers struggling to plug rising deficits in workplace schemes.
+LONDON Pension funds in the UK will be given no special treatment to alleviate the impact on their coffers from repeated rounds of central bank easing that have left employers struggling to plug rising deficits in workplace schemes.

 The Pensions Regulator, which oversees pension schemes offered by UK employers, acknowledged that weak economic growth and quantitative easing measures have lowered returns from UK government bonds, a staple investment for pensions funds.